-The College had £7,302k (2020-21: £7,623k) of loans outstanding at 31 July 2022 with Barclays Bank plc on terms negotiated in 2008.
-The terms of the existing agreement are for up to another 15 years.
+The College had £6,964k (2021-22: £7,302k) of loans outstanding at 31 July 2023 with Barclays Bank plc on terms negotiated in 2008.
+The terms of the existing agreement are for up to another 14 years.
 In 2020-21, the College was notified of a technical breach of the Facility Agreement with Barclays as the overall reserves of the College (including pension liabilities and deferred capital grants) were negative.
 To remedy this breach, a Letter of Variation was signed in July 2021 which waived the rights of Barclays to enforce repayment on demand in return for the College delivering to the Bank a first legal charge over the freehold of the property at the Millennium and Atrium buildings located on the Isleworth campus.
 Additionally, the financial covenant relating to operational leverage was revised in line with Barclays' norm for the sector.
-The Corporation has approved the granting of the legal charge and the College and Bank are very close to finalising arrangements for this.
+The Corporation has approved the granting of the legal charge to Barclays and has DfE consent to this.
+The College expects to execute the charge on 13 December with completion by 15 December 2023.
 The College's forecasts and financial projections indicate that it will be able to operate within the existing facility for the foreseeable future and make repayments as they fall due.
 The covenants are monitored regularly and the Corporation considers that these are not expected to be breached in the foreseeable future.